Plutustrades Review – A Crypto Trading Scam!

 It was founded in 2007 and is headquartered in London, with additional offices in Canada, France, Brazil, Singapore, and Germany.

-The company’s CEO Winko James has a background in FOREX trading and has partnered with other experts to develop a reliable way to trade profitably on cryptocurrency.
+The company’s CEO, Winko James, has a background in FOREX trading and has partnered with other experts to develop a reliable way to trade profitably on cryptocurrency.

 CNCIntel Banner